droglenc/NCMTH107/modules/Prep/1Samplet.md

 1. What is the formula to compute a confidence region in a 1-Sample t-Test?
 1. What are the assumptions of a 1-Sample t-Test?
 1. What characteristics define when a 1-Sample t-Test will be used?
+1. Which R function is used to compute a p-value from the test statistic in a 1-sample t-test?
+Which arguments **must** be included?